A lot or a little?

 What parents need to know

 Parents need to know that Bohemian Rhapsody is a fact-based drama about the rock band Queen, particularly its talented and charismatic lead singer, Freddie Mercury (Rami Malek).
-While there's quite a bit of drinking (including to excess), as well as characters taking cocaine, the movie isn't as edgy as you might expect for the subject and era.
+While there's quite a bit of drinking (including to excess), as well as frequent smoking and characters taking cocaine, the movie isn't as edgy as you might expect for the subject and era.
 Sex is implied between a man and a woman (they kiss, lie in bed together, etc.), and men kiss and flirt with each other, but there's no graphic nudity.
 And language includes a use of "f--k," plus "s--t," "bulls--t," "a--hole," and some racial slurs (e.g., "Paki") but isn't extreme.
 Characters also fight, argue, and shout, and a rock crashes through a window.
 Like many musical biopics, the movie boasts a strong central performance and inspiring song performances, but the rest is pretty routine.
 But it should still please the band's fans.

 - Parents say